lbatalha/pastething/README.md

 If the `/about` endpoint does not have consistent response times then you are blocking.

 You can also use the `eventlet` worker type with gunicorn as this should automatically patch psycopg2 and the difference will be obvious.

+### gc.py

+This file is just a simple script used to delete all expire pastes.
+Although all expired pastes are deleted when they are requested, that still leaves the possibility of stale pastes.
+This makes sure we dont leave garbage behind.
+This is preferable to running the garbage collection query on every request to reduce overhead.

+The easiest way to set this up is using cron. cpy.pt uses a 5 minute timer.